velpuribhargavi/Weather/README.md

 A Python application that fetches real-time weather data from OpenWeatherMap API, displays weather information for user-specified cities, and logs all responses with timestamps to both SQLite database and text files.

 # Features
-- Real-time Weather Data: Fetches current weather information using OpenWeatherMap API
+- **Real-time Weather Data**: Fetches current weather information using OpenWeatherMap API

 - Multi-city Support: Input multiple cities to get weather data